Aleksandr Moiseyev (admiral): Flag rank and the Black Sea

 He has been awarded the Order of Courage twice, as well as the Order of Military Merit and the Medal of the Order "For Merit to the Fatherland", second class.
 The Black Sea Fleet is currently undergoing expansion, and in 2019 he announced that six new combat ships and six support vessels would enter service with the fleet that year.

 On 16 February 2019, Moiseyev was one of seven Russian personnel notified by investigators of Security Service of Ukraine of suspicion of "engaging in an aggressive war or aggressive military actions", relating to the Kerch Strait incident in November 2018.
 Colonel-General Aleksandr Dvornikov, Commander of the Southern Military District, was also one of those notified.
 By a presidential decree on 3 May 2019, Moiseyev was appointed commander of the Northern Fleet, succeeding Admiral Nikolai Yevmenov, who has been appointed Commander-in-Chief of the Russian Navy.
 Moiseyev was promoted to the rank of admiral on 10 December 2020.

 In March 2024, according to Izvestia, he replaced Nikolai Yevmenov as acting commander in chief of the Russian Navy.
+He was confirmed as the commander in chief on 2 April 2024.
+On 9 December 2025, Moiseyev was promoted to the rank of admiral of the fleet by President Vladimir Putin.